Go green with your group

 The philosophy of hostelling has had sustainability at its core ever since it was founded by German schoolteacher Richard Schirrmann more than a century ago.
 After leading his classes on countryside hikes to escape the smoggy confines of their industrial home town, Schirrmann formed the first youth hostels in rural farms and schools sprinkled across good walking terrain.

-Click here to learn more about YHA Australia’s sustainability efforts.
+Learn more about our sustainability efforts.